zamd/somok-wt/README.md

 The mock facebook authorization server should be running and fronted by nginx

+On all appliance nodes add the root certificate in `trusted roots`

+Edit the `/etc/hosts` and map `facebook.com/graph.facebook.com` to this mock authorization server.

 Set up subscription in `loadImpact.com`.

 Copy `/loadimpact/loadscript.lua` to a loadimpact scenario to run the load test